 The Picnic: Your Trail Dawg friends will be hanging out with drinks and munchies at Cold Cabin Park, Lock 12 Interpretive Area, and Otter Creek Campground, cheering on those brave enough to attempt the challenge!

-This run is a Trail Dawg Fat-Ass invitational.
-It is a personal challenge and celebration of trail running, not a race.
-It is a free individual effort, and not to be considered an organized, sponsored or affiliated endeavor; no applications, fees, releases, etc. You're responsible for your own foolish decision to try to run this route.
-Don't expect much more from it other than self-fulfillment. and a few friends with food and drinks cheering or you.
+How to Enter: This run is a Trail Dawg running party.
+It is a personal challenge and celebration of trail running for our friends, not a race.
+It is a free individual effort, and not to be considered an organized, sponsored or affiliated endeavor; no applications, fees, releases, etc. And, as this is not a real event, remember that your Trail Dawg pals are just there to cheer on individual runners brave enough to try to do this, and to record your name for posterity on our web page if you succeed.
+Nothing more.
+You're responsible for your own foolish decision to try to run this route.
+Don't expect much more from it other than self-fulfillment.
 You would have more fun picnicking with us than trying to run 62 miles on a hot day.